 - On your channel dashboard, select Partner Settings.

 - Select Bits and Cheering.

-Without a doubt, Paypal is the easiest way to accept payment on Twitch.
-Despite that, it’s a method that does bring some drawbacks: there’s an increased risk of fraud, and PayPal adds an extra step in the payment process.
+Paypal is arguably the easiest way to accept payment on Twitch, but it does have some drawbacks: There’s an increased risk of fraud, and PayPal adds an extra step in the payment process.